-Every Friday Book Beginnings on Friday is hosted by Gillion at Rose City Readerwhere you can share the first sentence (or so) of the book you are reading, along with your initial thoughts about the sentence, impressions of the book, or anything else the opener inspires.
+Every Friday Book Beginnings on Friday is hosted by Gillion at Rose City Readerwhere you can share the first sentence (or so) of the book you are reading.
+You can also share from a book you want to highlight just because it caught your fancy.

 My book this week is Extra Virgin: Amongst the Olive Groves of Liguria by Annie Hawes.
 I had completely forgotten that I had bought this book; I have no idea when or where I bought it, but it’s there on my bookshelves waiting to be read.
 I’m guessing I bought it after reading other books about life in Italy by Frances Mayes, Bella Tuscany and Under the Tuscan Sun about restoring a crumbling villa and building a new life in the Italian countryside, full of the pleasures of living in Tuscany – the sun, the food, the wine and the local people.

 It begins with a Prologue:

 Hearing the racket from above, Franco wades through his pile of prunings and peers up through the trailing branches.
 A pair of foreign females, skin so white it’s blinding in the glare of the sun, are messing about outside Pompeo’s old place, a few terraces uphill, shouting and giggling.